TTT-2/docs/docs/developers/content-creation/creating-a-role.md

     end
 ```

 `ttt2_test_role_popup` is not the message to be sent, but the identifier for the data package.
-To prevent overwriting, a fancy but recognizable name should again be chosen here.
+To prevent overwriting, a unique name should again be chosen here.

 With this, we have already completed the first step and can move on to the 2nd one.
 To send the packet at the right time we need to edit the if-else block.